Why do cucumbers curl into a C-shape?

 Since blight enters plants through wounds and tender new growth, there are three ways you can reduce the likelihood of blight occurring in your garden:

 These are especially important when temperatures of 75° to 85°F are expected to be accompanied by rain.
 Pruning and feeding stimulate new growth that cannot defend itself.
 Also, do not irrigate trees while they are in flower.
 Monitor plants closely after these conditions have occurred and completely remove and destroy any infected tissue.
-This means cutting several inches below infected tissue, using pruners that are dipped in 1 part bleach and 9 parts water between each cut.
+This means cutting several inches below infected tissue, using pruners that are sanitized with a household cleaner, such as Lysol, between each cut.
 This reduces the spread of the disease.
 Blossom sprays can be used on trees that have experienced blight in the past.
 Fixed copper sprays may provide some protection.